danheck/TreeBUGS/README.md

 5. Summarize and plot results using functions tailored to MPT models

 These steps are explained in more detail in the package vignette, which can be opened in R by typing `vignette("TreeBUGS")`.

+## Tutorial on MPT Modeling

+A tutorial paper on multinomial processing tree models (including hierarchical model fitting with TreeBUGS) can be found here:

+- Schmidt, O., Erdfelder, E., & Heck, D. W. (2022).
+Tutorial on multinomial processing tree modeling: How to develop, test, and extend MPT models. *PsyArXiv*. https://psyarxiv.com/gh8md/

 ## Installing TreeBUGS